Breast surgery: breast lift, breast reduction and breast augmentation

 It is important to have realistic expectations about this procedure since it will bring an improvement—not perfection.
 Wishing to obtain perfect symmetry is an example of unrealistic expectation.
 Most women normally have asymmetric breasts and can expect, after surgery, to have some residual asymmetry.
 The surgeon will first seek to respect the historical and general standards of body harmony.
 The latter must take into account the limitations of each individual, which means it would be unwise to compare one person’s results with another.
 Each breast has an individual morphology; each person has individual healing capacities, which are determined by their health condition, age and tissue biology.
 Beware of mediatized idols, which are sources of disappointment.

 Are there risks associated with these procedures?

 Your doctor and his team will make it a point to provide you with explanations and information regarding your procedure in order to minimize the risk of complications.
 The final cosmetic result will not be influenced by these complications if they are treated early and appropriately.
 Hence the importance diligently observing the follow-up visits planned with the surgeon as well as the precautions indicated before and after the procedure (e.g. no alcohol intake at least 2 weeks before and 1 week after the procedure, no medication that could modify coagulation, no smoking 1 month before and 1 month after the procedure).

-Breast surgery is performed on an external basis in a specialized centre with the assistance of an anaesthesiologist .
-Depending on the type of procedure, general or local anaesthesia will be required.
+Breast surgery is performed on an external basis in a specialized center with the assistance of a professional in anesthesia.
+Depending on the type of procedure, local anesthesia with or without narcoanalgesia will be required.
 You will need to be accompanied by an adult to return home and to help you for a few days.